 Drooping eyelids and eyelid puffiness are common problems.
 They can occur due to aging, genetics, and the steady downward pull of gravity.
 These conditions can be treated with blepharoplasty.

-Eyelid plastic surgery is usually done for cosmetic reasons.
+Eyelid surgery is usually done for cosmetic reasons.
 A properly performed blepharoplasty procedure will brighten the face and restore a more youthful appearance.
 In some patients the procedure will improve vision by removing the excessive skin of the upper eyelids which can hang down and interfere with peripheral vision.

 The blepharoplasty treatment begins with a consultation with Dr. Lille, who will determine whether you are an ideal candidate.
 Your present medical condition, medical history, medications, and allergies are considered before conducting a physical examination.
 If you are a suitable candidate, a treatment plan is made.